HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/README.md

   * The Easter Bush Campus of The University of Edinburgh (which hosts The Roslin Institute, The Royal Dick School of Veterinary Medicine, The Global Academy of Agriculture and Food Security, and a range of startups and established businesses)
   * https://www.ed.ac.uk/roslin/about/our-campus
   * https://maps.app.goo.gl/L636reGtE8aLS9XZ7
+  * The workshop will be at The Roslin Institute in seminar room B-006

 **Dates**:
   * Registration TODO